Six Months In

 Even in menopause, treatment sometimes needs fine-tuning over time.
 Bodies change.
 Life circumstances change.
 What's right at six months isn't always right at twelve.

-If anything changes — symptoms returning, worsening, or something new appearing — report it through your tracker or send a message.
+If anything changes — symptoms returning, worsening, or something new appearing — report it through your tracker or send us a message.
 Don't wait for it to become a problem.
 Early signals are the easiest to work with.

 What to Watch For